agera-sdk/previous-version-2/README.md

   - _Sizing:_ A node can have a size variant: none, full and specific (given measurement units).
 Nodes whose position is not _derived_ often need to specify a size variant, otherwise they may not be displayed.
   - _Not covered here yet:_ Alignment, minimum sizing and maybe more.
 - Skins
   - Nodes share skins.
 Skins are inherited by default if a node's skin is `None`.
 Every application has a default skin that applies to the root node.
-Skins describe styles, style transitions and some behaviors.
+Skins describe styles and style transitions.
 ```rust
 // get_skin() and set_skin() work across all nodes,
 // even if a specific node kind doesn't need a skin,